 Over time she had played a significant role in Météo-France’s international collaborations on NWP.
 She had always been more than willing to give up time for questions and problems forwarded by the Aladin and Hirlam staff, and had been the supervisor of many Aladin scientific visitors in GMAP.

 She was appreciated for her extreme kindness, unfailing good humour and constant availability, for her great readiness to comply with problems-of-the day.
 Besides her endeavor in her professional activities, she was also known for her many personal interests in which she was involved wholeheartedly.
 It is in the midst of a landscape that she loved to visit so much, that she eventually left us.

-The joint 27th ALADIN Wk & HIRLAM ASM 2017 will be held on the premises of the Finnish Meteorological Institute in Helsinki during the first week of April 2017 :
+The joint 27th ALADIN Wk & HIRLAM ASM 2017 was held on the premises of the Finnish Meteorological Institute in Helsinki during the first week of April 2017 :